 St Clements is humbled by the donation from Gilbart Funeral Home of a granite bench to honour our 160th anniversary.
 Please drop by and sit awhile!

 Childrens Handprint wall hanging

 A Wall Hanging will be produced featuring the handprints of the Sunday School Children.
-If you would like your child’s handprints included, contact us by July 15th, 2021, by email or telephone.
+If you would like your child’s handprints included, contact us by email or telephone.
 Contact Info in this newsletter.

 And we will be requesting your

 donations this Fall.
 Please help us